We appreciate our customers and we all know it is important to thank them. Yet, do we do it in the best way and at the best time?

 8. Spotlight Clients

 Give your clients a shout out on social media.
-You can send them a tweet and tag them and their company.
+You can post a tweet and tag the people who have accounts and their company.
 This gives them publicity and lets them know how much they mean to you!
 You can also feature clients on your website.
 This makes them feel valued and gives them a sense of pride in being your client.

 9. Give a Charitable Gift